Digitale Events

 Adjust to the length of the meeting

-Adapts the length of your warm-up to the overall length of the meeting.
-A round of introductions or a warm-up is only good if the participants find it enriching.
-If it is too long, however, it is quickly perceived as a waste of time.
-For meetings up to an hour, the round of introductions or warm-up should not exceed 5-7 minutes.
-The moderator should definitely keep an eye on the clock and – if necessary – intervene to speed things up.
+Adjust the length of your warm-up to the overall duration of the meeting.
+A round of introductions or a warm-up are only good if the participants find them enriching.
+However, if it is too long, it will quickly be perceived as a waste of time.
+For meetings lasting up to an hour, the introduction or warm-up should not exceed 5-7 minutes.
+The moderator should definitely keep an eye on the clock and - if necessary - intervene to speed things up.
 If it is a longer meeting or event, a longer warm-up is also possible and can even be split into several parts.
 We at Theyo have already enriched many virtual events and workshops with small chocolate tasting units .
-With a chocolate kick start at the beginning of a longer meeting you can win the hearts of all participants ;-) and there is enough nerve food for a productive cooperation.
+With a chocolate kick start at the beginning of a longer meeting you can win the hearts of all participants ;-) and there is enough nourishment for productive collaboration.

 Give your warm-up a meaningful goal

-Is it about bringing together participants who don't know each other at all?
-Or is it a group that has known each other for a long time and may already be working together?
+Is it about bringing together participants who don’t know each other at all?
+Or is it a group that has known each other for a long time and perhaps already works together?
 Connects the warm-up phase with the actual goal of the meeting.
-Depending on the goal, different things are achieved, so choose the warm-up so that the time is well used.
+Depending on the goal, different things will be achieved, so choose the warm-up so that the time is well used.

 Adapts the warm-up to the group of participants

-Be sure to use the right tone during the warm-up exercise.
-But at least as important: especially when the atmosphere is more formal, it is all the more important to include fun elements.
-So don't be afraid to ask the participants to get creative or to reveal something about themselves.
+Be sure to pay attention to the appropriate tone during the warm-up exercise.
+But at least as important: especially if the atmosphere is more formal, it is even more important to include fun elements.
+So don’t be afraid to ask participants to get creative or reveal something about themselves.

 Our favorite warm-ups